What is He Waka Eke Noa?

 How this will be achieved

-By 2025, all farms will have to have a written plan in place to measure and manage their greenhouse gas emissions.
-Their agricultural emissions will be priced at farm-level.
-Milestones have been set to help achieve the goal.
-They include:
+By 2025, all farms will need to have a written plan in place to measure and manage their agricultural greenhouse gas emissions.

 Who is involved